 - Topic exploration that begins in the application essay.

-- Completion of the data collection during the third year.
+- Completion of the data collection.

 - Completion of a final dissertation that meets the standards provided by the program and reflects commonly accepted tenets of applied research.
 The final dissertation is presented to a committee using an online video conference service.
 After a successful presentation, a digital copy is uploaded to UNE’s digital repository, DUNE.